Unified API vs Custom Integration: Cost Comparison for SaaS Companies

 Some customers use older or less common platforms that Unified APIs never prioritized.
 The platform doesn’t support Sage 50, Microsoft Dynamics GP, or legacy ERP systems that mid-market companies still run.

-Client scenario: One of our clients, Fraxion, needed to support specialized property management accounting systems.
-Didn’t cover these.
+Client scenario: One of our clients, Fraxion, needed to support specialized property management accounting systems that were not covered well by the third-party connector layer.
 We built custom connectors that became a competitive advantage.

 4. Complex Multi-Step Workflows